kofi1995/test-application/README.md

 1. The backend will provide an API for accepting requests from the front end.
 2. The API will allow GET requests for getting all records.
 3. The API will allow POST requests for save, update, and delete.
-(The impementation for these can be mocked.
+(The implementation for these can be mocked.
 You do not have to write to the data file.)
 4. The API response will be JSON formatted data.
 5. The data will be read from a provided data file.